vinceplusplus/measurement-reader/README.md

 <img width="339" alt="same width" src="docs/images/same-width.png" />

 The result is the same as when the above example was first run in portrait mode.
-Using `GeometryReader` in place of `SizeReader` will work too, but here we are just demonstrating the versatility of the library
+Using `GeometryReader` in place of `SimpleSizeReader` will work too, but here we are just demonstrating the versatility of the library

 ### `SimpleTableReader`